-As a trader analysing financial markets, it is important to have a solid approach to make trading decisions and place trades, to build a solid strategy.
+As a trader analysing financial markets, it is important to have a solid approach to making trading decisions and placing trades to build a solid strategy.
 When constructing a strategy, it is important to understand the three main types of Forex market analysis – technical, fundamental, and sentiment.
-Each type of analysis has its own strengths and weaknesses, so it is important to be aware of all three, in order to have a well-rounded view of the market.
+Each type of analysis has its own strengths and weaknesses, so it is important to be aware of all three in order to have a well-rounded view of the market.

 Deciding which type of analysis to use when trading Forex is important.
 Each method has its own advantages and disadvantages.
 Technical analysis looks at past price movements to try and predict future price action.
 Fundamental analysis looks at economic factors that could affect currency prices.
 Sentiment analysis looks at how psychology affects trading decisions.
 All three types of analysis should be used in conjunction to get the best results.
 In this article, we will explore each type of analysis in detail.

 If you’re new to the world of Forex trading, you may have heard the term “technical analysis” thrown around.
 But what is technical analysis?
 Simply put, it’s a method of evaluating markets by studying past data, mainly price and volume.
 Technical analysts believe that by looking at historical data, they can identify patterns that will help them predict future market behaviour.